1. Afternoon Tea

 • Take a ranger-led snowshoe ecology walk through Rocky Mountain National Park’s subalpine forest (January through March).

 3. Special Museum Exhibitions

 When March deals out a blustery day, head inside for limited-time museum exhibitions.
-Three options:
+Just four options:

 4. Mountain Mud Season Specials